Sebastian-Griesbach/Minimax-Multi-Agent-Deep-Deterministic-Policy-Gradient/README.md

 <a id="3">[3]</a>Fujimoto, S., Hoof, H. &amp; Meger, D..
 (2018).
 Addressing Function Approximation Error in Actor-Critic Methods. <i>Proceedings of the 35th International Conference on Machine Learning</i>, in <i>Proceedings of Machine Learning Research</i> 80:1587-1596 Available from http://proceedings.mlr.press/v80/fujimoto18a.html.

 <a id="4">[4]</a> G. Martius, and S. Blaes.
 A simple laser-hockey gym environment for RL agents. https://github.com/martius-lab/laser-hockey-env, 2021.
+(In case the original repository has been altered to incompatibility, this fork contains the version used during the development https://github.com/Sebastian-Griesbach/laser-hockey-env)